Suggest a Songfact / Artistfact

 John had a pretty creative memory but I would never have disputed his version of what happened because he was so responsible for any success I had as a songwriter and performer.
 He put me on the stage the first time I ever was, during a performance at the Newport Folk Festival."

-This song was #1 on the Country charts for 2 weeks in September 1970.
+This song was #1 on the Country charts for two weeks in September 1970.
 It was Kristofferson's first Country #1 as a writer.

 In a 2009 Rolling Stone article about Kris Kristofferson that was written by Ethan Hawke, it explains that Kris made Johnny Cash listen to the song before removing the helicopter.
 After hearing it Cash said he "liked his songs so much that I would take them off and not let anybody else hear them."